 Traditionally, we expect to see blowfly strike between May and September but with changing weather patterns, lowland flocks are at risk from March through to December.
 With increasing flock sizes and the need to rationalise labour use to improve profitability, flocks must have a plan that will provide protection during the risk period and fit with the need to control other parasites.

 Blowfly strike can be prevented through the application of an appropriate product before a period of challenge.
-The table overleaf contains a list of the products currently licensed for this use.
+The table below contains a list of the products currently licensed for this use.

 Products Licensed for Prevention and/or Treatment of Blowfly Strike

 REMEMBER, when using these products ALWAYS read the manufacturers instructions on dose rate, storage and withdrawal periods.
 Check application equipment is working properly and is calibrated.
 Replenish dips according to instructions and follow safety guidelines.

 Good management and planning can help to reduce the risk of strike occurring.
 Most strikes (over 70%) occur around the breech or tail where there is faecal and/or urine soiling as these are very attractive to the flies, with the rest on the body or in the feet.

 - Dag to reduce soiling and/or remove dirty wool around the breech